 This is the extracted DNA that contains the sequence of DNA that is targeted for amplification.
-The target sequence can be anywhere from 100 to a few thousand bases in length.
-The mass of DNA template that is typically added to a PCR is between 0.05-1.0 μg.
-In principle, PCR can be performed if at least one intact copy of the target sequence is present, however, this amount of DNA allows for the availability of a greater number of target copies which increases the probability of a successful amplification.
-Furthermore, this amount of DNA compensates for the presence of any damage in the template DNA which may inhibit PCR and allow for the detection of single copies of target sequence.
+The target sequence can be anywhere from less than 100 to a few thousand bases in length.
+The mass of DNA template that is typically added to a PCR is typically 200 ng .
+In principle, amplification of a target sequence by PCR is appearing if at least one intact copy of the target sequence is present in the reaction.
+However, the higher number of target copies increases the probability of an amplification.
+Furthermore, increased amounts of DNA compensate for the presence of any damage in the template DNA which may inhibit PCR and allow for the detection of single copies of target sequence.